Oklahoma Gun Rights Guide for Medical Cannabis Patients

 No. According to the 2019 Oklahoma Statutes Title 63, a medical marijuana patient or caregiver licensee’s ability to purchase or carry a firearm, ammunition, or firearm accessories cannot be restricted due to their position as a patient or caregiver.

-Can You Take Your Gun to a Dispensary in Oklahoma?
+Can You Take Your Gun to a Dispensary in OK?

 Locations where carrying a weapon is prohibited by state law include: